What do I Need to Study Nursing in Australia?

 Advice for future students

-“I collaborate with fellow ambassadors to help other international students to apply to university, share with them our experiences studying at Charles Sturt University with all honesty and their best interest at heart.
+“I collaborate with fellow ambassadors to help other international students to apply to university, share with them our experiences studying at Charles Sturt with all honesty and their best interest at heart.
 We’ve been in their place before so it feels very rewarding when I’m able to support and encourage them when they are starting out,” she says.

-Above all else, Charlize highlights that resilience is a key ingredient to any nursing student’s success: “Once you sign up, keep on persevering and do everything that you can to the best of your abilities and that’ll get you through it.”
+Above all else, Charlize highlights that resilience is a key ingredient to any nursing student’s success: “Once you sign up, keep on persevering and do everything that you can to the best of your abilities, and that’ll get you through it.”

 Start your nursing journey today

 Charles Sturt University is an Australian University, TEQSA Provider Identification: PRV12018.
 Charles Sturt University CRICOS Provider Number: 00005F.
-CRICOS Code for Nursing: 0101019 (Port Macquarie), 010599C (Albury-Wodonga, Bathurst, Wagga Wagga).
+Bachelor of Nursing CRICOS: 010599C.